cdktf/cdktf-provider-aws/docs/opensearchserverlessAccessPolicy.java.md

 - *Type:* java.lang.String

+JSON policy document to use as the content for the new policy.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/aws/5.99.1/docs/resources/opensearchserverless_access_policy#policy OpensearchserverlessAccessPolicy#policy}.
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/aws/5.100.0/docs/resources/opensearchserverless_access_policy#policy OpensearchserverlessAccessPolicy#policy}

 ---